glygen-glycan-data/PyGly/smw/glycandata/export/README.md

 ### Fields
 - accession	- GlyTouCan accession
 - monosaccharide - IUPAC symbol for monosaccharide (also Xxx, X, \*)
-- count - integer count for monosaccharide symbol
+- count - integer count for monosaccharide symbol.
+Counts for monosaccharides contained in repeated units are marked with a "+"